tjcreedy/metamate/README.md

 #### `-t/--threads n`

 `n` should be a positive integer specifying the maximum number of parallel threads to use, where relevant.
 The main frequency threshold comparison section of metaMATE is run on multiple threads to improve speed.
-This argument is also passed to `MAFFT` and `blastn` if these are run.
+This argument is also passed to `MAFFT` and `bbmap` if these are run.

 ### Clade delimitation and binning arguments